deafnv/bokitube-server/README.md

 https://cdn.jsdelivr.net/gh/deafnv/bokitube-server@master/channel/script.min.js
 ```

-To customize the navbar title (default Cytube), paste the following into the JS editor in the Channel Settings (not External Javascript)
+To customize the theme from the default Cytube, paste the following into the JS editor in the Channel Settings (not External Javascript)

 ```
 var channelName = "<custom title here>";